-Students must complete a minimum of 30 credits at Lynn University.
+Students must complete must complete at least 25 percent of the degree at Lynn University.
 Any exception must be approved by the Vice President for Academic Affairs.

 Second Bachelor's Degree

 Students who wish to complete a second Bachelor's degree must meet the following criteria: